weiiizong/Circadian-Rhythmicity-DE-analysis/README.md

 - Data has already been filtered according to method discussed in the paper
 - Expression units are in log2 CPM

-## Fitted estimates data (Example_observed_NAc.csv and Example_observed_Caudate.csv):
-- Observed fitted estimates in NAc and Caudate regions used in paper for phase concordance plots demostration.

 ## Demo:
 - fitSinCurve.R and Curve_Drawing_axis.R are external functions required to run the rhythmicity analysis.